interkosmos/fortran-paho/README.md

 $ make install
 ```
 If you do not want to install Eclipse Paho globally with `make install`, copy
-`paho.mqtt.c` to you working directory.
-You then have to alter the `f08paho`
+`paho.mqtt.c` to you working directory (e.g., `f08paho/`).
+You then have to
-Makefile and change the `CFLAGS` parameter to:
+alter the `f08paho` Makefile and change the `CFLAGS` parameter to:
 ```
 CFLAGS = -Wall -std=2008 \
          -Wl,-rpath=/usr/local/lib/gcc8/ \
          -Wl,-rpath=./paho.mqtt.c/build/src/ \
          -I./paho.mqtt.c/src/ -L./paho.mqtt.c/build/src/
 ```
-The GCC runtime path `-Wl,-rpath=/usr/local/lib/gcc8/` is required only on
+The GCC runtime path `-Wl,-rpath=/usr/local/lib/gcc8/` is required on FreeBSD
-FreeBSD.
+only.

 ## Build the Fortran interface
 Clone the repository with Git and use GNU make to build the Fortran interface: